WillForEternity/MemoryCapacitorTopologies/README.md

 * **Coordinate pairs** – For datasets that implement `datasets/<name>/reporting.py` with `verbose_pairs`, the pipeline prints `(ground-truth, predicted)` every *pair_stride* samples (default 2).
 * **Figure (optional)** – Pass `plot: true` in the config or `--plot` on the CLI to save a Jet-colormap scatter of predictions vs. time to `output_dir` (default `tests/outputs`).
+  *The file is named `<dataset>_predictions_jet.png`; for the Lorenz example this is `tests/outputs/lorenz_predictions_jet.png`.*
+  The x-axis is sample index, the y-axis is the first dimension of the predicted vector, and the colour encodes amplitude so multi-dimensional behaviour is still visible.

 Config keys of interest:
 ```yaml